chrisbristow/Uhoh/README.md

 java -cp uhoh.jar com.uhoh.Client 8888 172.31.11.1,172.31.11.2

-(Note that the Client will always requests its configuration from the first IP address given.)
+(Note that the Client will always request its configuration from the first IP address given.)

 Creating a Client Configuration File.
 -------------------------------------